Bencosterton/BCAN-AoIP/README.md

 A list of things that need to be done

 ### CLI Interface
-Usable Multi Os CLI interface
+Usable Multi OS CLI interface
 - [x] Windows 10
 - [ ] Linux
 - [x] Mac